 You may see it written with either lowercase Roman numerals or typical Arabic numerals, or without any page numbering whatsoever.
 That is between you and your book formatter.

 Then again, maybe you’re not new, and you’ve been around the proverbial block enough times to know your way around.
-Maybe you’ve gained enough recognition to be asked to write a foreword for someone else’s work.
+Whether you have gained enough recognition that an author has asked you to write for their book, or you’re looking to ask someone, there are a few aspects to keep in mind.

-3. Start with a list of what you want to cover in the foreword
+- Start with a list of what you want to cover

-A nonfiction book is far more likely to need one rather than a novel, especially if the topic is dense or interesting, or the author has passed on.
+Nonfiction is far more likely to need one rather than a novel, especially if the topic is dense or the author has passed on.
 Again, Stephen King does tend to produce them for his own fiction novels but this is seen far less in authors who aren’t as established.

 For example, the fourth edition of The Elements of Style has a great one by Roger Angell arguing that the guide is just as relevant today as it was the day Strunk and White turned the manuscript into the publisher.

-But if you are writing fiction, are you covering a period of history, or some other topic, in depth?
+If you are writing a book that’s fictional, do you cover a period of history or some other topic in depth?

-It may be helpful if the reader needs a bit of background knowledge to sink their teeth into your book.
+If the answer is yes, it may be helpful if the reader has a bit of background knowledge.
 Charles Todd wrote one explaining just who was the titular character of Agatha Christie’s Hercule Poirot: The Complete Short Stories.

 It’s also not uncommon for works of great literary renown to have one added onto the original manuscript, or added as a way of explaining the difference between the current edition and past editions.